stuart-watt/learning-pydantic/README.md

 # learning-pydantic
-A small repo to learn Pydantic
+A small repo to learn basic Pydantic

 ### To get started
 create a conda environment and install pydantic